wp-plugins/woocommerce-beans/readme.txt

 = Automatic installation =
 1. Log in to your WordPress admin panel, navigate to the Plugins menu and click Add New.
-2. Look for "Beans" and click Install Now
+2. Look for "Beans" and click Install Now and activate the plugin

 = Manual installation =
 1. Download the plugin file to your computer and unzip it
-2. Upload the plugin folder to your WordPress installation’s wp-content/plugins/ directory
+2. Upload the plugin folder to your WordPress installation’s wp-content/plugins/ directory and activate the plugin

 = Setting up =
 1. [Register](http://business.loyalbeans.com/register/) for **free** to set up your loyalty program and get your private and secret keys.